GT Referral and Screening Process

 Transferring GT status within Austin ISD

-If an AISD GT student transfers from one campus to another, the student’s area(s) for GT identification will automatically follow the student.
-The transfer in the TEAMS system is automatic once the student is officially enrolled at the new school.
+If a GT student transfers from one Austin ISD campus to another, the student’s area(s) for GT status will be retained once the student is officially enrolled at the new school.

 Returning to Austin ISD after leaving the district